-• Remove PVC pipes to reveal rebar benchmarks, then attach the measuring tape's metal hook to the rebar benchmark on the left bank (determine left bank by looking downstream) (Figure 5), stretch the tape tight across to the rebar benchmark on the right bank, and fasten by wrapping the tape around the rebar then knotting.
+Remove PVC pipes to reveal rebar benchmarks, then attach the measuring tape's metal hook to the rebar benchmark on the left bank (determine left bank by looking downstream).
+Stretch the tape tight across to the rebar benchmark on the right bank and fasten by wrapping the tape around the rebar then knotting.